Daniel-16/Daniel-16/README.md

 </ul>

 <h2>What I would collaborate on</h2>
-I would collaborate on any Javascript related projects.
+I would collaborate on any Javascript related open source projects as well as full stack web development projects.

 <h2>Current skills</h2>
 I am skilled in using the following web technologies;